Iximiel/plumed-school-benchmark/Tutorial.md

 ax.set_ylabel("time (s)")
 ```

-Thus we obtain:
+We can then obtain:

 ![](CoordinationVSthreads.png)

-And with a logarithmic y-axis we  visualize better also the 100 atoms runs:
+If we use a logarithmic y-axis we can better visualize the timings for the the 100 atoms runs:
 ![](CoordinationVSthreads_log.png)

 We can see how the number of threads can speed up the calculation.
-Using all the treads could not be a good idea if you are editing files or if you have a browser opened on the same computer.
+Using all the threads might not be a good idea if you are editing files or if you have a browser opened on the same computer.

 ## How to wrongly set up the neighbor list

 <details>
 <summary>The choice of the switching function</summary>

-I choose `SWITCH={EXP D_0=1 R_0=0.25 D_MAX=2}` as a switching function not to demonstrate something physical, but to have a small cutoff and to use it with the neighbor list, since only using R_0=1 will result in needing at least 6 nm of cutoff.
+I choose `SWITCH={EXP D_0=1 R_0=0.25 D_MAX=2}` as a switching function not to demonstrate something physical, but to have a small cutoff and to use it with the neighbor list (NL), since only using R_0=1 will result in needing at least 6 nm of cutoff.

 ![](Switches.png)

 </details>

-Computing the NL is a costly operation, but speeds up considerably the coordination calculation if set up correctly.
+Computing the NL is costly, but the coordination calculation can be sped up considerably if the NL is set up correctly.
 The neighbor list operation compiles a list of atom pairs within the cutoff every `NL_STRIDE` steps, this makes the calculation of the coordination more efficient since it will be run on a subset of the total possible pairs of atoms.

 `NL_STRIDE` should be set up with the system in mind: if the system is expected to show low atom mobility it is possible to choose a higher stride
-In the following run we can see how the benchmark can help in choosing the correct settings for your analysis/run.
+In the following run we can see how the benchmark can help when choosing the correct settings for your analysis/run.

 Now we prepare two series of inputs with the neighbor list cutoff at 110, 150 and 200% of `R_0`, and with `NL_STRIDE` set to 100 or 10 steps.